yiting-yttseng/photo-gallery/content/albums/2026.08.08-21Chamonix/index.md

 **Aug 8–21, 2026 · Chamonix-Mont-Blanc (夏慕尼), France**

-Thirteen days in the heart of the Alps — glaciers, via ferrata, a cross-border bike ride, and the heights of Mont Blanc from both the French and Italian sides.
+Thirteen days in the heart of the Alps — glaciers, via ferrata, a cross-border cycling trip, and the heights of Mont Blanc from both French and Italian sides.

 ---

 ## Day 1 · Aug 8 — Arrival (抵達夏慕尼)

-Chamonix sits in a deep valley carved by glaciers, surrounded by jagged granite needles and the massive bulk of Mont Blanc.
-The town hums with climbers, hikers, and paragliders.
+Chamonix sits at the end of a deep valley carved by glaciers, surrounded by granite needles and the massive bulk of Mont Blanc.
+The town hums with climbers, hikers, and paragliders from around the world.
 First impressions: the scale of everything here is hard to grasp until you're standing in the middle of it.

 {{< row >}}
 {{< img src="https://res.cloudinary.com/cx8nvdpl/image/upload/20260808_123256.jpg" >}}